-- 9.1 Belgrave St. Bartholomew's Academy recognises the need to protect children and young people against the messages of all violent extremism including that linked to Far Right / Neo Nazi / White Supremacist, Al Qaeda / ISIS ideologies; Irish Nationalist and Loyalist paramilitary groups, and that linked to Animal Rights movements. - 9.2 We also recognise the statutory duty placed upon us by s26 of the Counter-Terrorism and Security Act 2015, in having due regard to preventing people from being drawn into terrorism, referred to as the "Prevent Duty". - 9.3 Radicalisation refers to the process by which a person comes to support terrorism and forms of extremism. - 9.4 Extremism is defined as a vocal or active opposition to fundamental British values of democracy; the rule of law; individual liberty and mutual respect for different faiths and beliefs.
+- 9.1 Belgrave St. Bartholomew's Academy recognises the need to protect children and young people against the messages of all violent extremism including that linked to Far Right / Neo Nazi / White Supremacist, Al Qaeda / ISIS ideologies; Irish Nationalist and Loyalist paramilitary groups, and that linked to Animal Rights movements. - 9.2 We also recognise the statutory duty placed upon us by s26 of the Counter-Terrorism and Security Act 2015, in having due regard to preventing people from being drawn into terrorism, referred to as the "Prevent Duty". - 9.3 Radicalisation refers to the process by which a person comes to support terrorism and forms of extremism. - 9.4 Extremism is defined as a vocal or active opposition to fundamental British values of democracy; the rule of law; individual liberty and mutual respect for different faiths and beliefs. - 9.5 There is no place for extremist views of any kind in our school, whether from internal sources pupils, staff or governors, or external sources school community, external agencies or individuals.

-- 9.5 There is no place for extremist views of any kind in our school, whether from internal sources pupils, staff or governors, or external sources school community, external agencies or individuals. - 9.6 Our curriculum is broad and balanced, promoting respect, tolerance and diversity.
-Children are encouraged to share their views and recognise that they are entitled to have their own different beliefs which should not be used to influence others. - 9.7 We actively explore the spiritual, moral, social and cultural development of our pupils, and promote fundamental British Values. - 9.8 Potential indicators if a child is at risk of being radicalised or exposed to extreme views might include: - - Spending increasing time in the company of other suspected extremists. - Day-to-day behaviour becoming increasingly centred on an extremist ideology, group or cause. - Loss of interest in friends and activities not associated with the extremist ideology, group or cause. - Possession of materials or symbols associated with an extremist cause. - Attempts to recruit others to the group/cause. - Communications with others that suggests identification with an extremist group, cause or ideology. - Using insulting to derogatory names for another group. - Increase in prejudice-related incidents committed by that person, which may include physical or verbal assault; provocative behaviour; derogatory name calling; prejudice related ridicule or name calling; refusal to co-operate; attempts to recruit to prejudicerelated organisations; or condoning or supporting violence towards others. - 9.9 If staff become aware that a child is vulnerable to being radicalised or exposed to extreme views, (including peer pressure, pressure from family members or other people, or from online;) this will be reported directly to the DSL. - 9.10 The DSL will liaise with other appropriate agencies, and make referrals directly to the Chanel Panel if deemed necessary, at prevent@staffordshire.pnn.police.uk - 9.11 Channel is a programme which focuses on providing support at an early stage to people who are identified as being vulnerable to being drawn into extremism or terrorism.
+- 9.6 Our curriculum is broad and balanced, promoting respect, tolerance and diversity.
+Children are encouraged to share their views and recognise that they are entitled to have their own different beliefs which should not be used to influence others.
+Staff are kept upd to date with regular and timely PREVENT training and CPD.
+DDSL (Lorraine Jones) leads on PREVENT and a governor is assigned to oversee and support practice (Fassal Ramzan). - 9.7 We actively explore the spiritual, moral, social and cultural development of our pupils, and promote fundamental British Values. - 9.8 Potential indicators if a child is at risk of being radicalised or exposed to extreme views might include: - - Spending increasing time in the company of other suspected extremists. - Day-to-day behaviour becoming increasingly centred on an extremist ideology, group or cause. - Loss of interest in friends and activities not associated with the extremist ideology, group or cause. - Possession of materials or symbols associated with an extremist cause. - Attempts to recruit others to the group/cause. - Communications with others that suggests identification with an extremist group, cause or ideology. - Using insulting to derogatory names for another group. - Increase in prejudice-related incidents committed by that person, which may include physical or verbal assault; provocative behaviour; derogatory name calling; prejudice related ridicule or name calling; refusal to co-operate; attempts to recruit to prejudicerelated organisations; or condoning or supporting violence towards others. - 9.9 If staff become aware that a child is vulnerable to being radicalised or exposed to extreme views, (including peer pressure, pressure from family members or other people, or from online) this will be reported directly to the DSL. - 9.10 The DSL will liaise with other appropriate agencies, and make referrals directly to the Chanel Panel if deemed necessary, at prevent@staffordshire.pnn.police.uk - 9.11 Channel is a programme which focuses on providing support at an early stage to people who are identified as being vulnerable to being drawn into extremism or terrorism.
 Engagement with the programme is entirely voluntary but we will encourage and support engagement at all stages.